Go From Beginner to Pro: Surf Lessons in Bude, Cornwall

 Ideal Conditions All Year Round

-One of the key reasons Cornwall is often named the best place to surf in England is the consistency of its waves.
-Thanks to its exposed position on the Atlantic coast, Cornwall regularly receives powerful swells generated by distant ocean storms.
-The north coast, where Summerleaze Beach in Bude is located, picks up this energy throughout the year, making it a reliable spot for surfers in every season.
+One of the main reasons Cornwall is so often called the best place to surf in England is the consistency of its waves.
+Sitting right on the Atlantic coast, Cornwall regularly picks up swell from ocean storms far out at sea.
+Along the north coast, including Summerleaze Beach in Bude, this energy rolls in throughout the year, making it a dependable spot in every season.

 best place to surf in england. black and white photo of surfer riding an unbroken wave.